The

 About us

-Welcome to the research lab of Nick Barber, Associate Professor of biology at San Diego State University.
+Welcome to the research lab of Nick Barber, Professor of Biology at San Diego State University.
 We study how environmental and anthropogenic factors influence community assembly, trophic interactions, and ecosystem functioning.

 We work in restored, managed, and unmanaged ecosystems, and a major goal of our research is to generate basic ecological knowledge while contributing to the conservation and sustainable management of biodiversity.
 Most of our work focuses on plants, insects, and soil microorganisms.